-- A. Use existing trails on the preserve where possible and create new trails as necessary to connect the preserve to future conservation land and trail easements. - B. Maintain existing links to other conserved properties. - C. Create links to other conserved land and easements.
+- a.
+Use existing trails on the preserve where possible and create new trails as necessary to connect the preserve to future conservation land and trail easements. - b.
+Maintain existing links to other conserved properties. - c.
+Create links to other conserved land and easements.

-Objective 5: Allow skating, non-motorized boating and fishing in the portion of the pond which is included in the preserve.
+Objective 5 Allow skating, non-motorized boating and fishing in the portion of the pond which is included in the preserve.
+Strategies:

-- A. Allow access for skating, non-motorized boating and fishing via land bank trailhead at the Wapatequa Woods Reservation. - B. Post signs informing visitors of aquatic invasive plants and proper boat cleaning to ensure that these species are not introduced into the pond. - C. Restrict boating, for relevant periods of time, if the activity is deemed disruptive to breeding waterfowl. - D. Prohibit access to the pond shore from the preserve.
+- a.
+Allow access for skating, non-motorized boating and fishing via land bank trailhead at the Wapatequa Woods Reservation. - b.
+Post signs informing visitors of aquatic invasive plants and proper boat cleaning to ensure that these species are not introduced into the pond. - c.
+Restrict boating, for relevant periods of time, if the activity is deemed disruptive to breeding waterfowl. - d.
+Prohibit access to the pond shore from the preserve.

-Objective 6: Require visitors to leash dogs at all times per the Tisbury dog bylaw, which is more restrictive than the Oak Bluffs bylaw.
+Objective 6 Require visitors to leash dogs at all times per the Tisbury dog bylaw, which is more restrictive than the Oak Bluffs bylaw.

-A. Allow dogs on the preserve providing they are leashed.

-- B. Encourage visitors to clean up after their pets. - C. Post the dog policy on the sign station as visitors enter the property and at the trailhead at Wapatequa Woods Reservation. - D. Indicate the dog policy in the land bank map under the description for the property.
+- a.
+Allow dogs on the preserve providing they are leashed. - b.
+Encourage visitors to clean up after their pets. - c.
+Post the dog policy on the sign station as visitors enter the property and at the trailhead at Wapatequa Woods Reservation. - d.
+Indicate the dog policy in the land bank map under the description for the property.

-C. Natural Products

-Allow gathering of natural products; prohibit the use of the property for hunting and camping.
+C. Natural Products Allow gathering of natural products; prohibit the use of the property for hunting and camping.

 Objective 1: Prohibit hunting on the preserve due to the close proximity of occupied dwellings.
+Strategies:

-- A. Post hunting regulations clearly at all sign stations during hunting season. - B. Indicate the hunting policy for the preserve in the land bank map under the description for the property.
+- a.
+Post hunting regulations clearly at all sign stations during hunting season. - b.
+Indicate the hunting policy for the preserve in the land bank map under the description for the property.